Y-Manoj-Kumar/Y-Manoj-Kumar/README.md

 <br>
 <br>
 <h3 align="center">A Small Intro! ✍</h3>
 <p align="center">Hey!I'm currently pursuing my Bachelors of Technology under the domain of Comupter Science.
 I'm highly self motivated person , who likes to take initiative and seek out new challenges.
-I love learning new things and yes, I'm a fast learner too.
-I always look upon ways to improve myself in all aspects and I love coding and web Development.</p>
+I would love to learning new things and yes, I'm a fast learner too.
+I always look upon ways to improve myself in all aspects and I love coding.</p>
 <br>

 <h3 align="left">About me 🤔</h3>